maildev/maildev/README.md

 ## Roadmap

-* Package up for download or publish to NPM for quick installation and running
 * Add websockets for pushing email to the browser
 * Add sqlite or JSON storage w/ possibility to persist data after restarts
 * Write tests for server and client